javierdejuan/Machine-Learning-Deep-Learning-Python-Scala/Machine_learning/deep_learning/readme.md

-some examples using Tensor Flow
+some examples using Tensor Flow and LSTM Neuronal Networks